DavidRFerreira/JosephusProblem/README.md

 circle (still alive) kills the next soldier (still alive) next to him.
 This goes on till there's only one soldier left (the one that survived).

-The problem — given the number of soldier — is to choose the position in the initial circle to avoid execution.
+The problem — given the number of soldiers — is to choose the position in the initial circle to avoid execution.

 -----Example: